Coinz casino review

 Sweepstakes Coins (SC) can’t be purchased directly; you can only receive them through promotions.
 Once you get them, SC has to be used at least once before you can redeem it.
 After meeting that requirement, you can exchange them for a gift card with 50 SC or a cash prize with 100 SC.

-Bonuses and loyalty at Coinz.us
+Bonuses and loyalty at Coinz casino

-You’ll also get free GC every day you log in for up to a 30-day streak, starting with 50,000 GC.
+You’ll also get free GC every day you log in for up to a 30-day streak, up to 20,000 GC + 2 SC.
 The rewards increase on key days, and if you skip a day, the streak simply pauses and picks up again the next time you sign in.
-Daily quests change from day to day, but they usually involve simple actions like playing spins, winning rounds, or referring friends.
-When you complete them, you’ll get a bonus of GC or SC.

 Bonus facts